osv/win-vagrant-meteor/README.md

 vagrant ssh
 ```

-`shared` folder used for sharing files to VM and host.
+`shared` folder used for sharing files between VM and host.
 Copy here your meteor project.

 ```shell
 #let clone your project